-At this time of year, I’m often asked the best way to keep kids strong and healthy through the winter months.
-As with most matters of health, there is no one quick fix but there are lots of simple winter health tips and small changes that we can make to help ourselves and our children and give us a welcome winter boost to everyone’s immune systems.
+At this time of year, I’m often asked the best way to keep kids strong and healthy through the winter months, and this year is no exception!!
+As with most matters of health, there is no one quick fix but there are lots of simple winter health tips and small changes that we can make to help ourselves and our children and give a welcome winter helping hand to everyone’s immune systems.

 The winter months can be tough and leave us reaching for quick-fix cold and flu medicines or lozenges for our kids.
 It may mean also keeping your children off school for a few days (or weeks) as they are feeling so ‘icky’.
-Some of the medicines we might buy on auto-pilot often contain some additional weird and unwanted ingredients.
-And although they might create some instant relief, this is often short lived and can actually add to the pressure on the immune system.
+Some of the medicines that we might give on auto-pilot often contain some additional weird and unwanted ingredients like colourings and sweeteners.
+And although they might create some instant relief, this is often short-lived and are not supporting the child’s underlying immunity.
+We also have to be careful not to give a child anti-fever medicines too often, as these can put pressure on a child’s liver.

 But the great news is that there is a wealth of wonderful natural remedies that will not only give our little one’s instant relief, but also build their immune systems so that they are stronger and less vulnerable to winter bugs in the future.
 You will also find many of them are great tasting and very easy to give your kids, so that these might become a regular in your household.

-Here are my top tips to super charge your families’ immune systems over the winter months, and to keep those snuffles, coughs and splutters at bay.
+Here are my top tips to supercharge your families’ immune systems over the winter months, and to keep those snuffles, coughs and splutters at bay.
 You can keep them in your larder or fridge and use them as needed.
+At a time when Covid-19 is rearing its head again, natural immunity is all the more important.

 A great delicious way to help relieve a sore throat is freshly blended pineapple juice.
 It is super-delicious and easy to make, and much nicer tasting than lozenges or a throat spray.
 Pineapple juice has natural anti-inflammatory properties and will help soothe and ease the pain, the vitamin C will help keep the immune system in check.
 If your children do not like plain pineapple then blend with fresh orange or mango.